kmzbrnoI/rcs-api/api-specs.md

 ##### `function GetModuleCount():Cardinal`

  * Returns amount of MTB modules discovered.
- * Returns 0 when bus is not scanned of being scanned.
+ * Returns 0 when bus is not scanned or being scanned.
  * Returns 0 after close.